January 2017: Axign has been at the Consumer Electronics Show (CES), Las Vegas, 5 – 8 January 2017. During the exhibition the features […]

 Currently Axign is looking for:

-Axign will be at the Consumer Electronics Show (CES), Las Vegas, 5 – 8 January 2017.
-During the exhibition we will show the features of Axign Audio Amplifier Controller IC.
-Thanks to the digital flexibility, robustness and feedback at the load, it is suitable for nearly any amplifier system.
-If you are interested, we are happy to schedule a meeting and explain in great detail about the capabilities of the digital controller technology.
-Please contact Clemens Mensink, Marketing & Sales Manager, at +31620262528 or send an email to: email@example.com.
-Looking forward meeting you at the CES
+Axign has been at the Consumer Electronics Show (CES), Las Vegas, 5 – 8 January 2017.
+During the exhibition the features of Axign Audio Amplifier Controller IC were demonstrated.
+Thanks to the digital flexibility, robustness and feedback at the load, it is suitable for nearly every amplifier system.

 Axign developed a new demo board with even better sound performance.